barbatus/typescript-compiler/README.md

 ## Package Development

 To switch diagnostics on for the packages, you'll need to specify `pkgMode: true` in the config.
-Unfortunately, package can't compile package files relatively to the package folder, which require you to specify full file paths in the typings references if you want to avoid errors in the terminal.
+Unfortunately, it can't compile package files relatively to the package folder, which require you to specify full file paths in the typings references if you want to avoid errors in the terminal.
 Though, I plan to add this feature (relative compilation) in the future versions.

 Another feature, that one might consider useful, is an installation of the declaration files.